NZSA Overseas Aid Subcommittee (OAS)

 The NZSA OAS supports anaesthesia training and development overseas, particularly for our Pacific neighbours.
 We have provided assistance to developing countries for many years, including: support for the Annual Refresher Course of the Pacific Society of Anaesthetists, assisting Pacific anaesthetists to attend overseas conferences, locum cover, and support for training and distribution of Lifeboxes in Vietnam.
 NZSA members have also been active in the WFSA, and many others have contributed aid as individuals or as part of small teams.

-The OAS facilitates NZSA’s commitment to overseas aid and allows the NZSA to better prioritise and coordinate aid activities.
+The OAS facilitates NZSA’s commitment to overseas aid and enables the NZSA to prioritise and coordinate aid activities.
 The NZSA supports the committee through its not-for-profit charity status.
-The OAS works with two other committees in Australasia, the Overseas Development and Education Committee (ODEC) of the Australian Society of Anaesthetists and the ANZCA Overseas Aid Committee (OAS).
+The OAS works with two other committees in Australasia, the Overseas Development and Education Committee (ODEC) of the Australian Society of Anaesthetists and the ANZCA Overseas Aid Committee.

 - Development of Anaesthesia services in the Cook Islands.

-- Continued support for the Annual Refresher Course of the PSA.
+- Continued support for PSA Annual Refresher Course.

 Hugh Spencer Account

 Please include your name and details to help us identify the payee.
-Members making donations can claim certain tax deductions back.
+Members making donations can claim certain tax deductions.